 The Maslow M2 CNC is the next iteration of the popular Maslow CNC kit from MakeMade.

-Although the original Maslow provides an affordable entry point for hobbyists, there are some clear shortfalls with the machine such as in the speed, accuracy, and ease of use.
+Although the original Maslow provides an affordable entry point for hobbyists, there were some clear shortfalls with the machine such as the speed, accuracy, and ease of use.

 The M2 is a CNC machine that aims to solve the most pertinent issues with the original Maslow while still being affordable.

-The M2 CNC kit has free shipping within the US and offers the same cutting area of 4’ × 8’, as the original Maslow CNC kit.
+The cutting area of the M2 is 4’ × 8’, the same as the original Maslow CNC kit.

 This CNC is suitable for beginners, hobbyists, and woodworkers who need to work with full-size 4’ × 8’ sheets.

 In this review, I go through every aspect of the M2 CNC to help you make an informed decision on whether this CNC is right for you.

 At the end of this review, I compare the Maslow M2 with the original Maslow CNC to show you what exactly has changed and whether the M2 justifies its higher cost.

 For this review, I evaluated the Maslow M2 for its size, build quality, linear motion, materials, software, electronics, and community support among others.

 M2 CNC is an excellent option for those working with limited workspace.